 A seemingly endless string of gutter balls followed until Miller noticed the ball reacted differently depending on how it was placed on the ramp.
 As it turns out, most bowling balls have an oblong internal core to help generate extra spin.
 By aligning the finger holes in different positions atop the ramp, Miller was able to create a full professional hook right or left.
 “After we realized there’s a pancake-shaped weight block inside the ball, it made sense,” says Miller, about the game-changing discovery.

 Once they settled on a functional design, Miller and Giguere built a streamlined model from custom-cut PVC, powder-coated aluminum and stainless steel that easily mounts to most power chairs.
 There is a pair of ratcheting clamp arms for chairs with swing-away footrests and, for chairs with immovable footrests, there are sleek mounting brackets that attach to the seating utility rails.
-Both models pop on and off with two quick-release pins.
+The latter model pops on and off with two quick-release pins.

 In 2002, Miller, Giguere and another friend founded Manufacturing Genuine Thrills in hopes of marketing the bowler on a larger scale.
 The team quickly found production costs to be a big hurdle, driving the price of the device higher than they initially desired.
 Thankfully, the process has become more efficient over the years, and the price tag was pushed down to $795, which looks fairly reasonable when compared to other adaptive equipment that costs thousands of dollars — like quad rugby chairs, handcycles and adaptive skis.
 Still, Miller tries to help customers find ways to pay for the IKAN Bowler by identifying grants or providing a bowl-a-thon fundraising template.

 That Competitive Edge